Jackson's Military Road: Construction

 The appropriation for Jackson's Military Road was made on April 24, 1816:

 Be it enacted by the Senate and House of Representatives of the United States of America, in Congress assembled, That the sum of ten thousand dollars be and are hereby appropriated, and payable out of any moneys in the treasury not otherwise appropriated for the purpose of repairing and keeping in repair the road between Columbia on Duck River in the state of Tennessee, and Madisonville in the state of Louisiana, by the Choctaw Agency, and also the road between Fort Hawkins, in the state of Georgia, and Fort Stoddard, under the direction of the Secretary of War.

 On September 24, 1816, William H. Crawford, Secretary of War, informed General Andrew Jackson, then commanding the Army district at Nashville, of the appropriation, and directing that $5,000 be spent on the road to Louisiana.
 He noted that "I have received no information of the length of this road, the nature of the country through which it passes, or its present state.
 If there are many bridges to be erected the appropriation will be inadequate to the object.
 In that event the employment of a part of the troops may become necessary."

 Jackson was officially in charge of the entire construction, including the First and Eighth Infantry and the artillery detachment who supplied the labor.
 However, his subordinates directly supervised much of the construction.
 Captain H. Young surveyed the route, completing this task by June 1817.
 They found that bridges were needed, and Congress appropriated an additional $5,000 in March 1818.
 Major Perrin Willis took command of the construction gang, then numbering about fifty, in April 1819, when the road reached the Pearl River.
 The road was completed in May 1820, after 75,801 man-days of labor.

 Description

 The Tuscumbian of Tuscumbia, Alabama, printed a description of "General Jackson's Military Road" on November 12, 1824.
 It states its length at 436 miles (Nashville to Madisonville) or 516 miles (Nashville to New Orleans), 200 mi shorter than the historic Natchez Trace.
 The article describes the construction gang as averaging 300, "including sawyers, carpenters, blacksmiths, etc." The road included 35 bridges and 20000 ft of causeway, particularly through the swamps of Noxubee County, Mississippi.

 From Columbia, Tennessee, the Military Road passed through Lawrenceburg and crossed the Tennessee River at Florence, Alabama.
-The road intersected the Gaines Trace at Russellville, Alabama (where it still exists as Jackson Avenue).
+Byler Road branched off of the Military Road in Lauderdale County, Alabama.
+The road then intersected the Gaines Trace at Russellville, Alabama (where it still exists as Jackson Avenue).
 It cut cross-country through what was the territory of the Choctaw Nation, in what later developed as the states of Alabama and Mississippi.